garbados/couchdb/share/doc/src/api/misc.rst

 The statistics are divided into the following top-level sections:

--  ``couchdb``: Describes statistics specific to the internals of CouchDB.
+-  ``couchdb``: Describes statistics specific to the internals of Cloudant.

    +-------------------------+-------------------------------------------------------+----------------+
    | Statistic ID            | Description                                           | Unit           |